 In contrast, high trusters’ less cautious nature allowed them to pursue a greater number of social opportunities.
 This helped them develop better sensitivity to lies, making it safer for them “to assume that others generally tell the truth because this sensitivity will help detect a lie before a person falls victim to it.”

-Mistrust and Information Security
+Mistrust and Cybersecurity

 About the Author